mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

-# Credit Score Classification
+# Identifying Intersectional Bias for Languages Spoken, Gender, Religion, and Role

-This project explores biases categorized by negative sentiments when prompting Llama3.2 with intersectional identities (Indo-Aryan language spoken, gender, religion, and role) for 3 different applications (generation of to-do lists, hobbies and values, and stories).
+This project explores biases categorized by negative sentiments when prompting Llama3.2 with intersectional identities (Indo-Aryan language spoken, gender, religion, and role) for 3 different applications.

+Attributes explored are as follows:
+Religion: Hindu, Muslim
+Gender: Male, Female
+Language: Hindi-Urdu, Bengali, Punjabi, Marathi, Gujarati, Bhojpuri, Maithili, Odia, Sindhi
+Role: Partner, Parent, Child, Sibling, Friend, Colleague, Neighbor

+Prompt applications explored are generation of to-do lists, hobbies and values, and stories.

 This project includes a written report evaluating results, methods, motivations, previous studies, and more.